PE and School Sport

 • Active Blasts became embedded within our timetable to promote the importance of physical health and wellbeing.

-• We were able to hold and host parents at our annual Sports Day event, which saw all children from Reception - Y6 enjoy a range of sporting activities.
+• We were able to hold, and host parents, at our annual Sports Day event, which saw all children from Nursery - Y6 enjoy a range of sporting activities.

 • We earned the Gold School Games Award for our efforts in PE and school sport in KS1 and KS2.

-• We has external partners from Sheffield United FC, Courtside Tennis and Arches School Sports Partnership come into school and work with our children.
+• We had external partners from Sheffield United FC, Courtside Tennis and Arches School Sports Partnership come into school and work with our children.